hechoendrupal/drupal-console-book/en/commands/available-commands.md

 --no-ansi | Disable ANSI output
 --no-interaction | Do not ask any interactive question --env | The Environment name
---root | Define the Drupal root to be use in command execution --no-debug | Switches off debug mode
+--root | Define the Drupal root to be used in command execution --no-debug | Switches off debug mode
 --learning | Generate a verbose code output --generate-chain | Shows command options and arguments as yaml output to be used in chain command